 The next step is to decide which features are genuinely important and which ones you’re willing to live without.
 Just to give you a few examples, if you travel a lot, you may want a phone with a great camera and a large battery.
 If you care about video quality, a phone with a large Full HD+ or QHD+ display is the way to go.
 Long-trek hikers may demand something with a strong waterproof rating.
 Make a list of the features you want in your new phone, starting with the most important ones.

 Don't buy a flagship if all you do is make a few calls per day and send a couple of texts every now and then.

-These are very simplified examples.
+Once you’ve established a budget and feature list, do some research online to find the phones that fit your needs.
+We’ve a lot of great guides on our website that can help you with that, including a number of best lists.
 In most cases, you’ll come up with five or maybe even 10 phones that will fit your criteria.
 That’s OK — you’ll eliminate a few more in the steps to come.

 Step two: Get an expert’s take

 Reviews will help you separate the wheat from the chaff.
-Knowledge is key!

 Step three: Go hands-on

 The next step is to go hands-on, which means popping down to your local electronics store and testing things out.
 Images shared by manufacturers can be misleading, and it’s good to check how durable a phone feels in practice.